justinyates887/mtg-proxy-pricer/README.md

 [ ] Remove card for already owned cards instead of having to remove them from list

-[ ] Ability to select from different sets
+[ ] Ability to select from different sets / arts

 [ ] Possible TCGPlayer integration for easy checkout (depends on price/ability)